-The mechanisms of resistance to antibiotics have been mostly characterized in planktonic bacteria.
-Yet, we now know how prevalent microcolonies and biofilms are.
+The mechanisms of resistance to antibiotics have been mostly characterized in planktonic bacteria, yet, even though microcolonies and biofilms are the most prevalent.
 An obvious issue within biofilms is the ability of the antibiotics to penetrate within the biofilm(Lebeaux, Ghigo, and Beloin 2014).
 This is not an issue in the case of a Ng microcolony with a diameter of less than 20 microns.
 Biofilms also represent a different physiological state for the bacteria, and the link between metabolism and resistance to antibiotics is now coming to the fore(Stokes et al. 2019; Baquero and Levin 2021).
 In many systems reducing bacterial metabolism is a powerful and often underestimated means to gain resistance to a wide range of antibiotics(Lopatkin et al. 2021).
 So if mechanical cues can modify bacterial physiology they can in turn modulate bacterial susceptibility to antibiotics.
 A recent example of feedback loop between mechanical cues and resistance to antibiotics was published in the case of single Caulobacter crescentus cells(Banerjee et al. 2021).
 Vibrio cholerae microcolonies are also physically modified during antibiotic treatment(Díaz-Pascual et al. 2019).
-And recently it was shown the antibiotic treatment could change the interactions between cells within a Ng microcolony(Cronenberg et al. 2021).
+Recently it was shown that antibiotic treatment could change the interactions between cells within a Ng microcolony(Cronenberg et al. 2021).
 In our study, we show that by affecting the timing of formation of Ng microcolonies, and thus the mechanical history of the cells within the microcolonies, we can change the sensitivity to multiple antibiotics by orders of magnitude.
 This exemplifies the importance of the feedback between mechanics and physiology.
 Affecting the mechanical state of a microcolony could have a dramatic impact on its susceptibility to antibiotics and opens the door to reducing antibiotics resistance.

 In this study, we show that both internal and external forces can affect the spatiotemporal expression of genes within Ng microcolonies.
-This fully demonstrates that the mechanical forces within microcolonies can shape their physiology.
-Taken together the observations of the present study converge toward the following model: as the cycles of elongation and retraction of Tfp bring Ng cells together to form microcolonies the same Tfp are sensing the forces that the cells are experiencing.
+This provides further evidence that the mechanical forces within microcolonies can shape their physiology.
+Our results converge toward the proposed model: as the cycles of elongation and retraction of Tfp bring Ng cells together to form microcolonies the same Tfp are sensing the forces that the cells are experiencing.
 These mechanical cues are integrated over hours to lead to the expression of specific genes in defined spatiotemporal patterns.
-The understanding of this entire mechanism, while beyond the scope of this study, is ripe with exciting possibilities, from controlling antibiotic resistance to optimizing bacterial growth.
-The primary questions would be to identify the mechanosensor and the relay mechanisms.
+The understanding of this entire mechanism, while beyond the scope of this study, is ripe with possibilities, from understanding antibiotic resistance mechanisms to optimizing bacterial growth.
+The primary questions would be to identify the mechanosensor and the signal transduction relay mechanisms.
 We will get to work now:-)

 Banerjee, Shiladitya, Klevin Lo, Nikola Ojkic, Roisin Stephens, Norbert F. Scherer, and Aaron R. Dinner.
 2021.
 “Mechanical Feedback Promotes Bacterial Adaptation to Antibiotics.”
 Nature Physics 17 (3): 403–9. https://doi.org/10.1038/s41567-020-01079-x.